abradley60/dem-handler/README.md

 * If a geoid height model is provided, the height above the ellipsoid can be returned.
 * The functions work for DEM tiles stored in the cloud or locally.
 * The mosaicked DEM can be returned in memory, as well as saved to a file for reuse.
+* When a DEM has different resolutions, the mosaicked DEM will be returned with the highest resolution.
+* If the DEM is requested over the antimeridian, the request will be split into Eastern and Western hemisphere components, then merged back together in an appropriate local coordinate reference system.

 For more information on how the above functionality was implemented, see the [design documentation](docs/design.md).